Category: Programs📈

 ✅Why I use it

-The biggest reason is really simple.
-I made SR in Ogre so moving to Ogre-Next sounded like least effort.
-Surely old Ogre changed and I got myself stuck to shiny material generator which again scrawl wrote back in 2013 or so.
+The main reason was really simple.
+I/we made SR in Ogre so moving to Ogre-Next sounded like least effort.
+Surely old Ogre changed and I got myself stuck to shiny material generator which scrawl wrote back in 2013 or so.
 Meanwhile RTSS shaders got better in Ogre, and lately even got auto instancing.
-I decided to skip all that and make a bigger step, biggest possible for better hardware and that was using latest Ogre-Next.
-Even with few things or components missing.
-It also featured auto instancing by itself which I liked most, secondly the new terrain has less batches too (more performance).

 📂Gallery🏞️